holy-sheets/holysheets/docs/en/guides/finding-data.md

 ### Returns

-A promise that resolves to a `SanitizedBatchOperationResult<RecordType>` containing all records and optional metadata.
+A promise that resolves to a `BatchOperationResult<RecordType>` containing all records and optional metadata.

 ---